-- Fast Turnaround – Each consent order is usually individually drafted within 28 days of receiving your details.
+- Fast Turnaround – Your consent order is drafted within 31 working days of receiving your details.
 This can be fast tracked to within 5-7 days.
 Call us on 01793 384 029 to find out how.

-- Peace of Mind – Move on with your life with the knowledge that no future claims can be made against you.
+- Peace of Mind – Move on with your life in the knowledge that no future claims can be made against you.

-- Professionally Drafted – A qualified solicitor will draft your consent order and will not be a template order.
+- Professionally Drafted – A qualified & experienced solicitor will draft your individual consent order.

 - Stress-Free – No need to take time off work or visit solicitors offices, everything can be completed via email and post.

 Follow These 4 Simple Steps to Obtain Your Consent Order

 - Complete a quick & simple online questionnaire – so we can obtain the details of your agreement.